joshgerdes/jekyll-uno/_drafts/2023-07-27-Entra-ID-Login-CIS-Level1_Azure_Ubuntu_Virtual_Machine.md

 ### Install Extension

+Make sure the Virtual Machine is on, for the extension to install.

 ## Install using the Azure Portal

 Once the pre-requsites have been met, it is time to install the extension.